-Black History Month, or National African American History Month, is an annual celebration of achievements by black Americans and a time for recognizing the central role of African Americans in U.S. history.
+Black History Month is an annual celebration of achievements by African Americans and a time for recognizing the central role of blacks in U.S. history.
 The event grew out of “Negro History Week,” the brainchild of noted historian Carter G. Woodson and other prominent African Americans.
 Since 1976, every U.S. president has officially designated the month of February as Black History Month.
 Other countries around the world, including Canada and the United Kingdom, also devote a month to celebrating black history.

 Known today as the Association for the Study of African American Life and History (ASALH), the group sponsored a national Negro History week in 1926, choosing the second week of February to coincide with the birthdays of Abraham Lincoln and Frederick Douglass.
 The event inspired schools and communities nationwide to organize local celebrations, establish history clubs and host performances and lectures.

-In the decades the followed, mayors of cities across the country began issuing yearly proclamations recognizing Negro History Week.
-By the late 1960s, thanks in part to the Civil Rights Movement and a growing awareness of black identity, Negro History Week had evolved into Black History Month on many college campuses.
+In the decades that followed, mayors of cities across the country began issuing yearly proclamations recognizing Negro History Week.
+By the late 1960s, thanks in part to the civil rights movement and a growing awareness of black identity, Negro History Week had evolved into Black History Month on many college campuses.